andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 ---
 layout: post
 title:  "Deliver faster by applying the DevOps Flow techniques"
-description: "Creating the foundations of your deployment pipeline and adopting the practices of the Flow to deliver software faster and safer"
+description: "Creating the foundations of your deployment pipeline and adopting the practices of the Flow to deliver software faster and safer."
 date:   2020-07-06 19:00:00
 tags: [devops, devops-journey]
 comments: true